February 2, 2021

 In cooperation with our team specializing in business intelligence consulting, we bring the two tools together and look at them at different angles to understand why you should choose one over the other for your business.

 Tableau grew from a computer science project at Stanford and entered the market as a data visualization tool in 2003.
 It was aimed at making data analysis accessible to less tech-savvy professionals and providing more possibilities for data storytelling.
 Tableau swiftly expanded its footprint and became competitive to such formidable players as Oracle, SAP, and Microsoft by offering an efficient solution for data democratization and self-service analytics.

-Based on Itransition’s expertise in Tableau consulting, we can say that Tableau can be used by individuals and big analytical teams alike.
+Based on Itransition’s expertise in Tableau consulting, we can say that Tableau’s data science capabilities can be used by individuals and big analytical teams alike.

 Tableau continuously enhances its tools by adding machine learning, natural language processing, and smart data preparation capabilities.
 No wonder that in 2019 the company was acquired by Salesforce, one more disruptor and market leader.

 Microsoft’s Power BI project saw the light in 2010 under the name of Project Crescent.
 It was later renamed to Power BI and unveiled in 2013.

 Today Power BI implementation means adopting other Microsoft products, like Azure and SQL.
 For this reason, Microsoft suite users are more inclined to choose Power BI as their data visualization platform.
 It’s also popular with startups and SMBs due to its attractive price (spoiler alert: not for all use cases).